etherealist/rbtree/README.md

 * `rbtree.h` is now a humble red-black tree implementation
 * `qs.h` is a humble queue, stack and ring implementation
 * performance is very well and it should be very readable and good for learning

+Should run with C99 and there shouldn't be any bugs, it tested this like crazy.
+If you're curios some of the testing is still in [old_dev](old_dev).
+The rest of the testing went with chirp, chirp is buried on backup somewhere.
+RIP.